 Choosing live plants for your reptile or amphibian enclosure is not as simple as it might seem.
-You must choose plants that will survive in the environmental conditions that the reptile or amphibian requires.
-You should also recognize that your reptile or amphibian may damage, uproot, eat, or otherwise destroy live plants.
-And most importantly, if you have a herbivore or omnivore, or your pet just likes to sample the plants, you must choose non toxic plants.
+It is important to choose plants that will survive in the environmental conditions that the reptile or amphibian requires.
+Before selecting the plants, it's important to recognize that your reptile or amphibian may damage, uproot, eat, or otherwise destroy live plants.
+And most importantly, if you have a herbivore or omnivore, or your pet just likes to sample the plants, you must choose non-toxic plants.

 Where the reptiles and amphibians do not eat the vegetation, some plants that are often recommended for terrariums include:

 - Spider Plants

 - Dwarf Schefflera

 This is not as simple a question as it seems.
 Different references tend to list different plants that might be safe for reptiles and amphibians.
 Additionally, tolerance and safety vary with each species.
 There are some plants listed above that are considered safe for reptiles and amphibians to eat, but if you have a herbivore or omnivore, it is a good idea to double check any live plant choices against a list of toxic plants.

 Some plants may be classified as toxic if their sap is an irritant.
 With these types of plants, it's best to use your discretion.
 For reptiles and amphibians that don't nibble on plants these might be okay, though some pet owners prefer to avoid them altogether (e.g. in case broken branches lead to skin or eye irritation).

 The safest option is to speak with a veterinarian or pet store where you purchased your specific reptile or amphibian.
 They will be able to guide you on the right plants for your pet.